AAL FORUM 2017

 The workshop will discuss how AAL solutions in uence various quality of life domains.
 Firstly, demo AAL scenarios will be presented that use existing AAL solutions combined with smart home solutions and discussed regarding their potential quality of life impact.
 In the second part of the interactive workshop, participants will develop new scenarios for certain quality of life areas.
 Findings will be shared and discussed amongst participants on how they could become relevant to future AAL solutions.

 Additional speakers: Konstantin Seger – Junior Researcher, University of Innsbruck; Kristina Förster – Researcher, University of Innsbruck; Sonja Vigl – Researcher, Eurac Research; Judith Kathrein – PhD Researcher, University of Innsbruck, Luka Cotelj – Consultant, SIS Consulting GmbH; Ines Simbrig – Researcher, Eurac Research

 Workshop 2 – 9h00-10h30

 Hands-on practice of ‘value proposition canvas’ as a tool to develop innovative financial models

-This workshop will give you a hands-on experience of the ‘value proposition canvas’ tool.
-This will give you the confidence to apply the tool in your own project and build a more customer-oriented and innovative business model.
-You will apply the tool on ActiveAdvice (www.activeadvice.eu), a platform to bridge the gap between offer and demand of AAL products and services.
+This workshop will give you a hands-on experience of the ‘value proposition canvas’ tool and will be led by Alain Denis, managing director at Yellow Window.
+The session will give you the con dence to apply the tool in your own project and build a more customer-oriented and innovative business model.
+You will apply the tool on ActiveAdvice which is a platform to bridge the gap between offer and demand of AAL products and services.
 It is an innovative service, creating value through the involvement of three different target groups: consumers, businesses and authorities (government).
-After discussions you will work in small groups of six participants to share and compare results together.
+Groups will be split up into small groups of six participants after initial discussions, where they will be able to share and compare results together.

 Workshop 3 – 9h00-10h30